nhs-england-tools/versioning-reference-template/README.md

 Repository variables define the static configuration needed by the workflow:

-- `GH_APP_ID` - the numeric ID of the GitHub App
+- `GH_VERSIONING_APP_ID` - the numeric ID of the GitHub App
-- `GIT_SIGN_BOT_NAME` - display name used for the signed commits
+- `GIT_SIGNING_BOT_NAME` - display name used for the signed commits
-- `GIT_SIGN_BOT_EMAIL` - email address linked to the uploaded GPG key
+- `GIT_SIGNING_BOT_EMAIL` - email address linked to the uploaded GPG key

 #### Secrets

 Repository secrets provide the credentials and cryptographic materials required to sign releases:

-- `GH_APP_PRIVATE_KEY` - the GitHub App's private key used to create short-lived auth tokens
+- `GH_VERSIONING_APP_PRIVATE_KEY` - the GitHub App's private key used to create short-lived auth tokens
-- `GIT_SIGN_BOT_GPG_PRIVATE_KEY` - private signing key of your release bot
+- `GIT_SIGNING_BOT_GPG_PRIVATE_KEY` - private signing key of your release bot
-- `GIT_SIGN_BOT_GPG_PASSPHRASE` - the key passphrase
+- `GIT_SIGNING_BOT_GPG_PASSPHRASE` - the key passphrase

+All of the above variables and secrets has an orgnisation-wide

 ## Prerequisites

 ### GitHub App setup

 Follow these steps to create and configure a minimal‑permission GitHub App that will authenticate the release workflow.
 This should be done for you by the NHS GitHub Admins.
-Although, you can perform this setup yourself for testing.
+However, you can perform this setup yourself for testing purposes.

 1. Create the App

    - Go to [GitHub App settings](https://github.com/settings/apps) user _Settings → Developer Settings → GitHub Apps → New GitHub App_
-   - Name it something like _"My Release App"_ (must be globally unique)
+   - Name it something like _"My Versioning App"_ (must be globally unique)
    - Set the homepage URL to your repository
    - Configure permissions
      - Repository permissions: